 However, as per Hiru News aired on the 24th of January 2018, bottom trawl nets were still carried out in the areas of Puttalam-Mannar unlawfully, despite enacting a law against it in 2017.

-Due to the above lack of law enforcement in certain parts of the country, EFL has written to the Director General of the Department of Fisheries & Aquatic Resources on February 2018, and later to NARA (National Aquatic Resources Research & Development Agency) on April 2018, urging to enforce the law and ban bottom trawling in all parts of Sri Lanka, stating its social, economic and environmental impacts.
-EFL has also requested on coordinating with other relevant authorities (Department of Fisheries and Aquatic Resources, National Aquatic Resources Research & Development Agency, Department of Wildlife Conservation) mandated to protect such environments.
+Due to the above lack of law enforcement in certain parts of the country, EFL has written to the Director General of the Department of Fisheries & Aquatic Resources in February 2018, and later to NARA (National Aquatic Resources Research & Development Agency) in April 2018, urging to enforce the law and ban bottom trawling in all parts of Sri Lanka, stating its social, economic and environmental impacts.
+EFL has also requested coordination with other relevant authorities (Department of Fisheries and Aquatic Resources, National Aquatic Resources Research & Development Agency, Department of Wildlife Conservation) to be mandated to protect such environments.

 At the same time, EFL also emphasized the importance of involving the fisherman in this process by educating them on the harm and repercussions of bottom trawling, assisting fishermen to adapt lesser harmful fishing practices, proving a set of guidelines/regulations to be followed inclusive of alternate less destructive fishing gear and most importantly, raising awareness about law enforcement.

 The prohibition of the use of bottom trawl nets in Sri Lankan waters is a reiteration of the Government’s commitment to protecting Sri Lanka’s marine resources and its valuable fish population and further prevents conflicts between fishing communities.
 It also represents an opportunity to promote and drive a sustainable approach to managing and harvesting Sri Lanka’s rich fishery resources.